 - Which development tools do you have access to?

 - How much are you willing to spend?

-- In how many platforms should the app exist― one (Android only or iOS only), two (both Android and iOS), or all three platforms?
+- In how many platforms should the app exist― one (Android only or iOS only) or two (both Android and iOS)?

 There is no fixed rule on which app development framework to choose, though normally, programmers use globally-recognized development technologies like the ones discussed above.